 I’ve tried the carrot fly resistant varieties but have had little success with them.

-Aphids, another common garden pest, can also attack carrots.
+Aphids, another common garden pest, can also attack carrots, so we had to include them in our carrot planting guide.
 These sap-sucking insects will first appear on the underside of leaves and then progress to the rest of the plant.
 They extract nutrients from the plants in this way, but can also transmit viruses and diseases.

 Most plants can tolerate a moderate number of aphids, but a large colony can hamper the growth of the affected plant.
 So here are some tips to deal with an aphid infestation: